5G-PreCiSe/SMT-LoRa-Controller/README.md

 ## Components & Wiring:
 ![Components & Wiring](https://github.com/5G-PreCiSe/SMT-LoRa-Controller/blob/main/images/SMT100-Board.JPG)
-### Jumper 1 & 2:
+### Buttons & Jumpers:
 The SMT LoRa Controller supports two working modes: In normal mode, the controller reads the connected SMT100 sensors, transmits measurements via LoRa or WiFi/MQTT, and then goes to deep sleep.
 The config mode, in contrast, allows one to configure the controller over a Web API.
 In this mode, the controller either acts as a WiFi client and connects to a station or opens an access point.
-You can select the preferred mode by setting JP1.
-Use JP2 to set the connectivity behavior.
+You can select the preferred mode by setting ```JP1```.
+Use ```JP2``` to set the connectivity behavior.
 | JP1 | JP2 |  Mode | Connectivity |
 | --- | --- | --- | --- |
 | open | open | Normal mode | LoRa |